Transforming Age: yesterday and today

 In 2015 , GSI Research and Consulting joined the family of organizations.
 GSI provides market research, feasibility, marketing and sales expertise and management support as well as master planning and development services.

 After 60 years of continuing its mission-based legacy, PRCN adopted the name Transforming Age in 2016 to better reflect the organization’s focus on changing the perception of age and improving the lives of older adults.

 In January of 2017, Transforming Age acquired eight month-to-month rental communities in the Minneapolis, Minnesota metropolitan area.
 In September, the organization welcomed Seattle-based Full Life Care as an affiliate, bringing home and community based services and nearly 3,000 clients to Transforming Age’s network serving older adults.
 In October, Eastmont Towers, a CCRC in Lincoln, Nebraska also affiliated with Transforming Age.
 In December, Vashon Community Care, a not-for-profit assisted living and skilled nursing community located on Puget Sound’s Vashon Island, affiliated with Transforming Age.

-Today, the Transforming Age network serves over 6,000 seniors nationwide across 16 senior living communities and through its community services affiliate Full Life Care.
+Today, the Transforming Age network serves over 7,500 people nationwide across 28 communities and through its community services affiliate Full Life Care.
 In the increasingly competitive senior living industry, Transforming Age continues to grow their impact by embracing affiliations with like-minded and mission-driven not-for-profit organizations.
 In turn, Transforming Age affiliates preserve their culture, independence, and not-for-profit identities while gaining support, knowledge, research, and resources, to secure long-term sustainability.